MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     Prefixes:
       # Name of the prefix; is used as part of the output filenames
       MyGenomes*:
-        # Path to .fasta file containg a set of reference sequences.
+        # Path to .fasta file containing a set of reference sequences.
         Path: /path/to/genomes/*.fasta

 There are two components to this, namely the name of the pseudo-prefix which *must* end with a star (\*), and the path which may contain one or more wild-cards.
 If the prefix name does not end with a star, the BAM pipeline will simply treat the path as a regular path.
 In this particular case, the BAM pipeline will perform the equivalent of 'ls /path/to/genomes/\*.fasta', and then add each file it has located using the filename without extensions as the name of the prefix.
 In other words, the above is equivalent to the following::